Carlota Martínez Círez

 Carlota Martínez Círez (born 13 February 2001) is a Spanish tennis player.
-She has a career high ranking of world No. 203 achieved on 24 July 2023.
+She has a career-high ranking of world No. 203, achieved on 24 July 2023.

 Early life

-From Sádaba, in the province of Zaragoza, Aragon.
-She started playing tennis relatively late at ten years-old.
-She won her first title on the ITF Juniors world circuit in Luxembourg in 2017.
-She reached the top-50 in the world junior and played in all four junior Grand Slams tournaments and started competing on the ITF circuit at 19 years-of-age.
+From Sádaba, in the province of Zaragoza, Aragon, she started playing tennis relatively late at ten years-old.
+She won her first title on the ITF Junior Circuit in Luxembourg in 2017.
+She reached the top 50 in the world junior rankings and played in all four junior Grand Slam tournaments and started competing on the ITF Circuit at the age of 19.
 Around that time, she began training at Reial Club de Tennis Barcelona-1899 with José María Arenas and Jesús Sánchez.

 Career

-In March 2022, she won her first professional title in Marrakech, defeating German Chantal Sauvant 6-2 6-0.
+In March 2022, Martínez Círez won her first professional title in Marrakech, defeating German player Chantal Sauvant 6–2, 6–0, in the final.

-In July 2023, she won the Punta Cana tennis tournament in Dominican Republic, defeating Ekaterina Makarova 6-3, 6-3.
-She subsequently entered qualification for a Grand Slam for the first time at the 2023 US Open.
+In July 2023, she won the Punta Cana tennis tournament in the Dominican Republic, defeating Ekaterina Makarova.
+She subsequently entered qualification for a major for the first time at the US Open.
 She was beaten by home player Ann Li in the first round of qualifying.

-She played in the qualifying rounds for the 2024 Australian Open in January 2024, where she was defeated by Polina Kudermetova.
-She reached the quarter-finals of the 2024 Zaragoza Open on the 2024 ITF Women's World Tennis Tour.
-In qualifying for the 2024 Madrid Open on 22 April 2024, she played Hungarian Anna Bondár and won 6-3 and 6-2.
+In January 2024, Martínez Círez played in the qualifying rounds for the Australian Open, where she lost to Polina Kudermetova.
+She reached quarterfinals of the Zaragoza Open on the 2024 ITF Women's World Tennis Tour.
+In April, in qualifying for the Madrid Open, she played Hungarian Anna Bondár and won in straight sets.

-She was an awarded a wildcard into the main draw of the 2025 Mutua Madrid Open for her her first WTA 1000 main draw match, losing to qualifier and fellow debutant Maya Joint in the first round in three sets.
+Martínez Círez was awarded a wildcard into the 2025 Madrid Open for her first WTA 1000 main-draw match, losing to qualifier and fellow debutant Maya Joint in the first round, in three sets.
+Martínez Círez also received a main-draw wildcard for the 2026 Madrid Open but lost again in round one.